-At Cambian Devon School we offer a range of pathways dependent on ability and SEND requirements.
-This includes; Entry level, Certificate, AQA unit awards, ASDAN, Functional skills, BTEC, Duke of Edinburgh awards, GCSE, A' level, Vocational,
+At Cambian Northampton School we offer a range of pathways dependent on ability and SEND requirements.
+This includes; Entry level, Certificate, AQA unit awards, ASDAN, Functional skills, GCSE, Vocational, enrichment.
+We ensure all individuals have an appropriate pathway that prepares them for success in future life and ensures the greatest impact on selfdevelopment.